home updates map photos alsappers contact about

 Lifts: None.
 There was no tram built at this Long Range Radar Station.

-Facilities: A full-service remote Long Range Radar Station camp with airfield that would support over 100 servicemen.
+Facilities: A full-service remote Long Range Radar Station camp that would support over 100 servicemen.
+The Kotzebue Airport was used for AFS air services.

 History: